kflansburg/xshop/README.md

 ### API

-Another option for running more complivated tests is to use the test module API.
+Another option for running more complicated tests is to use the test module API.

 This exposes two classes, `TestCase` and `Trial`.